 For people living in the City of Ottawa, print the Police_Record Check for Service with the Vulnerable Sector form.
 People living in outlying areas need to pick up a form from their local Ontario Provincial Police detachment.

 We ask that you keep track of all your volunteer hours, even if your family exceeds the 30 hours.
 This will help us know how much volunteer time is put into our school to keep it running and can be used as a guideline for planning future activities and events.

 See Current Volunteer Opportunities for ways you can volunteer and make a difference at Redeemer.

 Accumulate volunteer hours faster

-There are three faster ways to accumulate volunteer hours.
+There are two faster ways to accumulate volunteer hours.